-11. Georgia does not have a domestic, legal basis for the exchange of information in place.
-Georgia is a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 3 November 2010, in force on 1 June 2011 and in effect for 2016).
+11. Maldives does not have a domestic, legal basis for the exchange of information in place.
+Maldives is not a signatory to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011), and is also not a signatory to the CbC MCAA.
+Maldives has signed a TIEA with India, but the Agreement does not permit Automatic Exchange of Information.

-12. Georgia has signed the CbC MCAA on 30 June 2016 but has not yet submitted notifications under section 8 of the CbC MCAA.
-As of 12 January 2018, Georgia does not yet have bilateral relationships activated under the CbC MCAA.
-It is recommended that Georgia take steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality and consistency conditions.
+12. As of 12 January 2018, Maldives does not yet have bilateral relationships activated under the CbC MCAA.
+It is recommended that Maldives take steps to put in place an exchange of information framework that allows Automatic Exchange of

+Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Maldives will not be exchanging CbC reports in 2018.